 Still, if you want a nice place to surf, party the night away, and meet people from all over the world, Sayulita is the place to go.

-I couldn’t write a post about Puerto Vallarta without mentioned of Puerto Vallarta’s most famous beaches.
-Hidden beach, sometimes called secret beach, is actually on the Marietas Islands.
+I couldn’t write a post about Puerto Vallarta without mentioning Puerto Vallarta’s most famous beaches.
+Hidden Beach, sometimes called secret beach, is actually on the Marietas Islands.
 To get there, you’ll need to join a day tour and make the two-hour boat trip to the islands.

 Space on the hidden beach is limited to 116 people per day, so secure your permit with the tour operator in advance.
-Here’s the guide on everything you need to know about visiting this beach!
+Here’s the guide on everything you need to know about visiting Hidden Beach!

 Please be a responsible traveler when visiting the beach!
 Bring a reusable water bottle, pick up after yourself, and wear only eco-friendly sunscreen that won’t damage the corals.
 All of these measures are the key to preserving these natural wonders for many years to come.